 But it turns out God had been waiting for this very change of heart to give me something much more than just a tea kettle.

-We soon found one that we liked.
-It was even on sale.
+We soon found one that we liked and it was even on sale.
 But I would have been willing to pay much more for the special light it brought to my husband’s eyes that day.
 As he squeezed my hand and led me excitedly through the store toward the kitchen wares, that light clearly said,

 “This is my wife and I love her.
 She cares deeply about every detail of my life—even tea kettles.“